 EMS Provides Complete Muscle Contraction

-Combining EMS with traditional training provides an improved training experience because the result of both methods provides a more effective training scenario but with less energy needed to be exerted.
-Using particular stimulation frequency is especially beneficial for targeting fast-twitch muscle fiber.
+Combining EMS with different workouts provides an improved training experience because the result of both methods provides a more effective training scenario but with less energy needed to be exerted.
+Using a particular stimulation frequency is especially beneficial for targeting fast-twitch muscle fiber.

 EMS Helps Repair Damaged Muscle Tissue